Backed by Expa, Aero is a premium air travel startup with $16M in funding – TechCrunch

 Aero, a new air travel startup backed by Garrett Camp’s startup studio Expa, is officially announcing the appointment of its first CEO: Uma Subramanian, who previously launched Airbus’ helicopter service Voom.Flights.

-The startup is also revealing that it’s raised a total of $16 million in funding.
+The startup is also revealing that it has raised a total of $16 million in funding.
 In addition to Expa, GGV Capital also invested.

 Aero said its goal is to offer the luxury of private jet travel while charging “less than the cost of commercial first class.”
 To do this, it matches up travelers who are going to the same destination, putting them on direct flights into and out of private airports.